WHAT TO SEE ON A 9-DAY TOUR OF SCANDINAVIA?

 Day 7 - Full day in Oslo

 Into history?
-Head to Oslo’s Bygdøy peninsula to see the well-preserved Viking ships at the popular Viking Ship Museum.
-Nearby is the open-air Norwegian Folk Museum, the Kon-Tiki Museum and the Fram Museum, with interesting exhibits about Arctic expeditions.
+Head to Oslo’s Bygdøy peninsula to learn about the country's seafaring history.
+You could visit the open-air Norwegian Folk Museum, the Kon-Tiki Museum and the Fram Museum, with interesting exhibits about Arctic expeditions.
 In other areas of Oslo you can visit the Holmenkollen Ski Museum and Ski Jump Tower or, for art fans, the Munch Museum.

 Day 8 - Oslo to Stockholm by train